 In patients who suffer a heart attack at a younger age (< 30 years), other causes may play a role.
 These include familial lipid metabolism disorders, as well as hypothyroidism, and vasculitis.
 Coronary anomalies or antiphospholipid syndrome as well as hyperviscosity syndrome should also be excluded.
 During history taking, possible drug abuse should be inquired about.

 We differentiate between asymptomatic and symptomatic coronary heart disease.
 While the asymptomatic form is a silent ischemia, symptomatic coronary heart disease manifests in different ways.
-This can range from an unstable angina pectoris to acute coronary syndrome and from ischemic heart muscle damage to cardiac arrhythmia and sudden cardiac death.
+This can range from an unstable angina pectoris to acute coronary syndrome and from coronary heart muscle damage to cardiac arrhythmia and sudden cardiac death.

 If damage to the coronary arteries already exists, for example due to arterial hypertension, endothelium platelets attach themselves to the damaged site.
 The attract other macrophages among others, with help of mediators.
 If Macrophages take up LDL cholesterol, they are incorporated as a so-called foam cells into the vessel wall.These remodeling processes, in which fibrotic altered tissue is created, make it impossible to reduce the resulting plaque again.
 Thus, the calcification process of the coronary vessels has begun.
 Stenosis of the coronary arteries can lead to an insufficient supply of oxygen to the heart muscle tissue, starting with a narrowing of 50 % on exertion, because the oxygen demand increases by approximately fourfold on exertion.

 The so-called coronary reserve, i.e. the difference between the minimum blood flow and the fourfold increased, maximum blood flow during exercise is so severely limited in patients with coronary heart disease, that often not even an increase of blood flow to two times the resting blood flow is possible.
-The result is ischemic pain.
+The result is coronary pain.

-Symptoms and Clinical Diagnosis
+Symptoms and Clinical Diagnosis of Coronary Artery Disease

 The main symptom of coronary heart disease is angina pectoris, which can be divided into a stable and an unstable form.